Written by James Bosch on August 28, 2019

 Shame is intricately fed by negative self-talk, which makes self-compassion a great healer of shame.
 This is a simple 3 step process, developed by Kristine Neff, is great for when you catch yourself judging or criticizing yourself.

 Picture someone you love unconditionally and imagine what you would say to that person if they were talking about themselves in that way.

 Say those same words to yourself.

 It only takes one moment to do this in your head.
 Sometimes you’ll do it over and over again, but it can help you break the trance of negative self talk.

 Peer support is another balm for shame.
-To be in safe groups of people such as a support group or a conference like PWBC and hear others speak about their struggles with same issues and feelings.
+To be in safe groups of people such as a support group or a conference like Phoenix World Burn Congress and hear others speak about their struggles with similar issues and feelings.
 Just by being in this counter-shame environment can normalize your own shame.
-It can be the starting point starting point to allow yourself to let go some of the stories that for so long you may have felt were uniquely your own.
+It can be the starting point to allow yourself to let go some of the stories that for so long you may have felt were uniquely your own.
 This is why 12 step and similar self help groups have been so successful.
 A safe place where people speak your shame language

 However you decide to take that step toward healing the shame keeping you from living a happy and engaged life, be gentle to yourself.
 These patterns were often developed to protect you.
 Maybe they were instilled over long periods in your early life.
 Breaking the shame of asking for help is often the first step.

 Burned as an infant, James Bosch has dedicated much of his professional life to helping other burn survivors and their families heal and find meaning after a burn.
 Acceptance of new life, new body, and finding new meaning are at the core of his work.
 James is a Licensed Marriage Family Therapist practicing in California and a member of the Mental Health Support Team at Phoenix World Burn Congress.
 James is part of 1amainglife.com providing online trainings, tele-psychotherapy and life coaching.